betterscientificsoftware/swe-cse-bof/2019-06-isc19-bof/bof-notes.md

+---
-# Discussion Notes from ISC19 BOF
+title: Discussion Notes
+excerpt: "ISC19 BoF: Software Engineering and Reuse in Computational Science and Engineering"
+---
 ## **Q&A and Comments on Talks**

 ### Bording - HPC Carpentry